 Bricks to London were conveyed on 8A32 2041 Forders – Willesden

 By 1968 COY trains of bricks (bogie brick wagons) linked Forders with Guide Bridge (4H24), St Helens (4F48), Bordersley (4H08) and Willesden (4A32).

 In May 73 a £200,000 new brick loading facility was opened at Forders using 2 overhead cranes to load “pallets” of bricks onto freightliner wagons.
 Composed on 15 “fletliners” normally 2 x 25 would power these heavy 1,000 ton plus trains to Garston, Trafford Park and Kings X Goods and what a fine racket those small Sulzers made!
+The first week of the Garston flow was worked by 1877 (later 47358) but 25s took over the following week.
 By June 76 the 1000th brick train had run from Forders carrying 32 million bricks.

 The May 84 Timetable listed the following Forders “Fletliner” traffic